-At the end the song goes faster, Poland starts to shred his jazz-metal-fusion-whatever solo while dave is yelling "killing is my business...
-And business is good"
+At the end, the song goes faster.
+Poland starts to shred his jazz-metal-fusion-whatever solo while Dave is yelling, "Killing is my business... and business is good."

-Overall a very badass song
+Overall, a very badass song.

 This blues-inspired song is perfect from start to finish.
-With the epic intro to Robert Plant's screams to everything in between, this song is a true testament to what Led Zeppelin can really do.
+From the epic intro to Robert Plant's screams to everything in between, this song is a true testament to what Led Zeppelin can really do.

 This song starts out with a soft guitar intro, with the chorus lyrics chanted over it, but the song quickly barrels into a hard rock gem.
 The thundering main riff carries the song into its second half: the guitar solo.
-This 2-minute solo is the piece de resistance of the entire song, and makes this song worthy of the #5 spot.
+This 2-minute solo is the pièce de résistance of the entire song and makes this song worthy of the #5 spot.

-Starts off with a face-melting wah-wah melody, this song quickly builds up to be one of the most memorable songs of all time.
+Starts off with a face-melting wah-wah melody.
+This song quickly builds up to be one of the most memorable songs of all time.
 With its multiple solos and riffs, interludes and bridges, Surfing with the Alien is worthy of the #3 spot.

-Three words to describe Derek Trucks: Modern blues GOD.
-This piece I first found out about on Guitar Hero, and I love it.
+Three words to describe Derek Trucks: Modern blues god.
+I first found out about this piece on Guitar Hero, and I love it.
 The main riff is a work of pure genius, and the solos are completely godly.
-Absolutely my favorite only-blues song, it definitely deserves the #6 spot.
+Absolutely my favorite only-blues song.
+It definitely deserves the #6 spot.

 If this solo is Jimmy Page's favorite of all time, you know it has to be good.
 But aside from the solo, the song as a whole is fantastic.
-The intro solo is excellent, and the lead parts in the choruses plus the outro solo push the song the extra length it needs to get to #7.
+The intro solo is excellent, and the lead parts in the choruses, plus the outro solo, push the song the extra length it needs to get to #7.

 The guitar sounds like it's singing to you.

-Can't Stop Listening to this one!
+Can't stop listening to this one!
 Greatest mixture of rhythm and lead guitar!
-Perfect example of what Hendrix was capable of
+Perfect example of what Hendrix was capable of.